 Apple Watch doesn’t have its own Safari browser, but limited WebKit engine integration in watchOS lets you open website links embedded in messages and email.
 Over time, website data may accumulate, and you should clear it to keep things snappy on your Apple Watch.

-How to clear website data on Apple Watch
+How to clear website history, data, and cookies on Apple Watch

 Clearing the website data and caches will remove the following:

 - Website cookies

 However, it won’t affect your AutoFill information.